takenu/chathran/README.md

 tiny-game-engine achieves a mature release cycle Chathran will be based off specific releases.

+#### Known linking issue

+Linking of Chathran on Linux may fail with the following error:
+* undefined reference to symbol 'dlclose@@GLIBC_2.2.5'
+This is a Lua error that can randomly result even if you compile everything properly.
+Chathran already compiles with the option '-ldl' since this *usually* solves the problem, but even then Lua may continue to have the nasty habit of not linking.
+You can try compiling Lua using "make posix test" rather than "make linux test" which is known to solve this issue in some instances.

 ## Licensing

 Chathran is available under a GNU GPL v3 license (or any later license, at